-To the International Advisory and Monitoring Board of the Development Fund for Iraq To the Coalition Provisional Authority
+To the International Advisory and Monitoring Board of the Development Fund for Iraq To the Project and Contracting Office (successor to the Coalition Provisional Authority)

-We have performed the procedures enumerated in the attached Appendix, which were agreed to by the International Advisory and Monitoring Board of the Development Fund for Iraq and the Coalition Provisional Authority, solely to assist you in evaluating the Development Fund for Iraq's compliance with United Nations Security Council Resolution (UNSCR) 1483 paragraph 20, for the period from inception (22 May 2003) to 31 December 2003.
-The Coalition Provisional Authority is responsible for the Development Fund for Iraq's compliance with UNSCR 1483.
+We have performed the procedures enumerated in the attached Appendix, which were agreed with the International Advisory and Monitoring Board of the Development Fund for Iraq and the Coalition Provisional Authority, solely to assist you in evaluating the Development Fund for Iraq's compliance with United Nations Security Council Resolution (UNSCR) 1483 paragraph 20, for the period from 1 January 2004 to 28 June 2004.
+The Coalition Provisional Authority was responsible for the Development Fund for Iraq's compliance with UNSCR 1483.

-This Agreed-Upon Procedures engagement was conducted in accordance with the International Standard on Auditing 920: Agreed-Upon Procedures Regarding Financial Information and with the International Organization of Supreme Audit Institutions (INTOSAI) Standards in Government Auditing.
+This Agreed-Upon Procedures engagement was conducted in accordance with the International Standard on Related Services 4400: Engagements to Perform Agreed-upon Procedures Regarding Financial Information and with the International Organization of Supreme Audit Institutions (INTOSAI) Standards on Government Auditing.